4-Day Weather Forecast For Oxford - News Break

 4-Day Weather Forecast For Oxford

-Here’s the forecast for the next four days in Oxford: Wednesday, May 26: Sunny in the day; while mostly clear during night; Thursday, May 27: Mostly sunny then slight chance rain showers in the day; while slight chance rain showers then partly cloudy during night; Friday, May 28: Chance Showers And Thunderstorms; Saturday, May 29: Chance showers and thunderstorms in the day; while slight chance showers and thunderstorms then partly cloudy during night;mp.newsbreakapp.com
+Here’s the forecast for the next four days in Oxford: Friday, May 28: Sunny then slight chance showers and thunderstorms in the day; while slight chance showers and thunderstorms then mostly clear during night; Saturday, May 29: Mostly sunny in the day; while partly cloudy during night; Sunday, May 30: Mostly sunny then slight chance showers and thunderstorms in the day; while slight chance showers and thunderstorms then mostly cloudy during night; Monday, May 31: Mostly sunny then slight chance showers and thunderstorms in the day; while slight chance showers and thunderstorms then partly cloudy during night;mp.newsbreakapp.com